open-contracting/standard/standard/docs/en/schema/identifiers.md

 ## Organisation IDs
 <img src="../../../assets/green_organisation.svg.png" width="150" align="right"/>

-Reliably identifying the legal entities involved in a contracting process is vital for transparency and accountabilty, and for carrying out analysis to improve procurement.
+Reliably identifying the legal entities involved in a contracting process is vital for transparency and accountability, and for carrying out analysis to improve procurement and contract management.

 Publishers should seek to collect and record the **legal identifier** from an official register of any organisations involved in a contracting process (including procuring organisations, bidders and suppliers), and should include this in their OCDS files.